Saving & Spending Financial Health

 Check with your bank or financial institution to find out what high-yield savings account options might be available.

-A great thing about a high-yield savings account is it makes money for you without you having to do anything except let it sit there and generate interest.
+A high-yield savings account is great because it makes money for you without you having to do anything except let it sit and generate interest.

 The more money you can add to it, the more you’ll earn in interest, so consider putting extra cash in it to help you earn more.